-It remains a very bizarre situation that we have been thrown into by Corona.
-But with all the restrictions in our social behaviour and all the opportunities around digital collaboration, it seems that we are leaving the worst phase of the pandemic behind us.
+It remains a bizarre situation that we have been thrown into by Corona, but it seems that we are leaving the worst phase of the pandemic behind us.
 But where do we go from here?
 And will there be some kind of magical tipping point when everything goes back to normal?
 And when will we reach that point?
 When will we start organising meetings in a physical space again?

 To keep it practical, we think QANDR should not have a permanent dependence on a VC tool like Teams or Zoom.
 If it's easy to use, of course you should, but in a situation where some of the people are physically present, you don't want them to have to install an application just to be heard.
 After taking stock of the situation with our regular customers, we came up with the following requirements for the QANDR hybrid:

 In a project with the municipality of Meijerstad, this technique has already been used successfully.
 Next step is to use participants' microphones in QANDR as well.
 Subscribe to our newsletter if you want to hear more about this development and try out beta releases.